excln/BmsONE/docs/readme_en.txt

   - Drag to input a long note in Write Mode.
   - Added View Modes for Generic 6,7 Keys and the plain View Mode.
   - Implemented functions to invoke external viewers.
+  - Fix a bug in updating Master Cache when notes are edited.
-  - Some minor bug fixes on UI.
+  - Some minor bug fixes and improvements on UI.

 Sep 6 2016 beta 0.1.2
   - Upgraded Qt to 5.7.0.